Lechia Gdańsk: 'Rebirth', cup wins, and Ekstraklasa football (1982–1988)

 For the 1984–85 Ekstraklasa season, a season in which all teams struggled for goals (an average of 1 goal a game), Lechia finished 12th having scored 23 goals, and with only 2 of their wins that season coming from scoring 2 more goals than their opponents.
 The season after Lechia finished just above the relegation zone by a single point, and seeing local rivals Bałtyk Gdynia getting relegated a place below.
 Lechia was lucky that season, with the team finishing 3rd from bottom, with four teams normally getting relegated.
 However, a change to the division below saw only 2 teams going down that season.
 1986–87 saw the team once again fighting relegation.
 For the 3rd season in a row, Lechia only managed 23 goals in their league 30 games, however, the team once again stayed up finishing in 11th.
 The team were once more fighting a relegation battle during the 1987-88 season.
 Lechia legend Puszkarz rejoined the team after having left 5 seasons prior.
-It had always been his dream to play for Lechia in the top flight, and this was the season where he achieved this accomplishment however it didn't go according to plan.
+It had always been his dream to play for Lechia in the top flight, and this was the season where he achieved this accomplishment however it did not go according to plan.
 Despite the team finishing in 12th, which would normally be one position above the relegation zone, for that season though there was a relegation playoff, with 14th playing 11th, and 13th playing 12th.
 Lechia played Olimpia Poznań in the relegation playoff and lost over both legs 3–2 on aggregate.
 This saw Lechia being relegated with Zagłębie Lubin, the other team who would otherwise have normally been safe also suffered relegation after they lost both legs 4–3 to Górnik Wałbrzych on aggregate.
 The following season the relegation playoffs in the Ekstraklasa were scrapped.